simform-solutions/react-test/README.md

 3. I was supposed to build react.js frontend application with graph QL endpoints but couldn't get time to do that due to 4 hrs limit.

-4. Added some HOCs like asyncRender, privatRoute , presenter with redux
+4. Added some HOCs like asyncRender, privatRoute , presenter with redux.

+5. Please find screenshots from screenshot folder.

 ## Backend
 1. Created schema for product list and created mutation to add product.